 - 1. Travelling expenses incurred and paid by the taxpayer to acquire qualifying goods or services under this list, including the maintenance of such goods. - 2.
-Travelling expenses incurred and paid by the taxpayer for the purposes of training as contemplated under A3 of this list. - 3.
-Transportation costs specifically incurred and paid in respect of a learner with a disability who attends a special educational needs school (under the circumstances referred to in F7) in instances where such school is not available within a 10 km radius from where the person lives.
+Travelling expenses incurred and paid by the taxpayer for the purposes of training as contemplated under A4 of this list. - 3.
+Transportation costs specifically incurred and paid in respect of a learner with a disability who attends a special education needs school or a mainstream school that caters for a child with a disability (under the circumstances referred to in F7 and F8) in instances where such school is not available within a 10 km radius from where the person lives.
 Please note that only the transportation costs in respect of kilometres exceeding the 10 km radius can be claimed. - 4.
-Transportation costs incurred and paid to transport a person with a disability to and from home to a protective workshop, if the following conditions are met: - The person must, due to the nature of his or her disability, have no reasonable prospect of finding employment in the open labour market; - The person must need daily care and supervision; - The person must be a "child" as contemplated in section 6B(1) of the Act, who has a "disability" as defined in section 6B(1) of the Act; and - The protective workshop must be a Public Benefit Organisation approved by SARS in terms of section 30(3) of the Act.
+Transportation costs incurred and paid to transport a person with a disability to and from home to a protective workshop, if the following conditions are met: - The person must, due to the nature of his or her disability, have no reasonable prospect of finding employment in the open labour market. - The person must need daily care and supervision. - The person must be a "child" as contemplated in section 6B(1) of the Act, who has a "disability" as defined in section 6B(1) of the Act. - The protective workshop must be a Public Benefit Organisation approved by SARS under section 30(3) of the Act.